Inpatient vs. Outpatient Rehab

 Whatever the Decision, Recovery is Around the Corner

-No matter which treatment option is right for you or a loved one, rehab can change your life.
+No matter which treatment option you choose for you or a loved one, rehab can change your life.

 2.4 million addicted people seek treatment through specialized rehab centers every year